 There is not an admission fee to reach the top climbing.
-For both cable car and funicular Monday through Saturday one way 12.000 COP and round trip 21.000 COP; Sunday and Holiday one way 6.500 COP and round trip 12.000 USD.
-There are special fees for seniors over 62 years age, athletes and rent pet cages.
+For both the cable car and funicular Monday through Saturday one way 12.000 COP and round trip 21.000 COP; Sunday and Holiday one way 6.500 COP and round trip 12.000 USD.
+There are special fees for seniors over 62 years of age, athletes, and rent pet cages.

 If you’re using the funicular, your instinct will be to take the curve to your left, but it’s best to take the curve to the right of the island on the left side.
 This way, you won’t miss the stations of the cross and statues.